dgaydukov/cert-aws/files/sa.md

 * CS can use s3/DynamoDB, ES - only ebs
 ELK stack consists of 3 parts
 * ElasticSearch - log searching
-* LogStash - log collection from ec2 to elasticsearch cluster
+* LogStash - log collection from ec2 to ElasticSearch cluster
-* Kibana - data visualization tool (visualize data from elasticsearch) Fluentd vs LogStash:
+* Kibana - data visualization tool (visualize data from ElasticSearch) Fluentd vs LogStash:
 * has internal in-memory system, so no need for additional tools like redis / internal queue limited to 20 events, so it needs redis to work normally
 * uses standard built-in parsers (JSON, regex, csv) / use external plugins to parse log